 In his 2012 book Design After Decline, Brent D. Ryan, an associate professor in MIT’s Department of Urban Studies and Planning, called for new design approaches in deindustrialized cities struggling to rebuild.
-Ryan expands his urban design thinking to propose a worldwide theory of “plural urbanism” in The Largest Art (forthcoming from the MIT Press), from which this excerpt is taken.
+Ryan expands his urban design thinking to propose a worldwide theory of “plural urbanism” in The Largest Art (forthcoming in October 2017 from the MIT Press), from which this excerpt is taken.

 In a 2006 essay, “The End(s) of Urban Design,” architectural critic Michael Sorkin declared that the discipline of urban design was at a “dead end.” [. . .]
 Sorkin depicted urban design not only as intellectually bankrupt, but also as shamefully unable to confront the urgent problems of the day.